HEALTH CONCERNS

 Decreased sex drive

-Another listed side effect of birth control pills is that for a small percentage of women, it can significantly diminish sex drive .
-A likely explanation is that birth control pills decrease the amount of testosterone circulating in your body.
-A study validated this when comparing the sex drive of participants using a contraceptive ring, implant, or birth control pill to those using a non hormonal birth control option, such as a copper IUD, finding that participants using a hormonal birth control option experienced a decreased sex drive .
+A study validated this when comparing the sex drive of participants using a contraceptive ring, implant, or birth control pill to those using a non-hormonal birth control option, such as a copper IUD.
+The study found that participants using a hormonal birth control option experienced a decreased sex drive .

 Benefits of birth control pills

-Besides being an effective means for birth control, studies show that birth control pill users have a decreased risk for ovarian, endometrial , and colorectal cancer when compared to non users.
 The pill has also been seen as a useful method for chemoprevention across women with varying levels of cancer risk.
 Other potential advantages of birth control pills include lighter, less painful periods, more regular periods, and less acne (with some forms of birth control pills).

 Birth control alternatives

-For those who decide they don’t want to deal with the potential side effects of birth control pills, there are other birth control options, including condoms, non-hormonal copper IUDs, diaphragms and various types of fertility trackers.
-Here’s our take on the options we often recommend to our members at Parsley Health who don’t wish to be on hormonal birth control.
+For those who decide they don’t want to deal with the potential side effects of birth control pills, other birth control options include condoms, non-hormonal copper IUDs, diaphragms, and various types of fertility trackers.

-A non hormonal IUD is typically made of copper and works by altering the way the sperm swims, preventing it from meeting an egg and therefore preventing pregnancy.
-They can last up to 12 years or be removed at any time.
-We see that patients find non hormonal IUDs best for when they don’t foresee getting pregnant anytime soon or are done having children.
+A copper IUD can last up to 12 years or be removed at any time.
+We see that patients find non-hormonal IUDs best for when they don’t foresee getting pregnant anytime soon, are done having children, or don't want to have them at all.

 Digital fertility trackers

-Final thoughts on the birth control pill.
+Final thoughts on the birth control pill

 Dr. Lilli Link is a board-certified Internist and Functional Medicine Practitioner who graduated from medical school at the University of Chicago, and completed her residency at Columbia Presbyterian Medical Center in New York.